-15. We did not audit the financial statements of twenty subsidiaries, whose financial statements reflect total assets of ₹ 4,631.34 million and net assets of ₹ 1,652.75 million as at 31 March 2021, total revenues of ₹ 5,140.16 million and net cash inflows amounting to ₹ 7.87 million for the year ended on that date, as considered in the consolidated financial statements.
-These financial statements have been audited by other auditors whose reports have been furnished to us by the management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, and our report in terms of sub-section (3) of Section 143 of the Act, in so far as it relates to the aforesaid subsidiaries, is based solely on the reports of the other auditors.
+11. We did not audit the condensed interim financial statements of twenty subsidiaries, whose condensed interim financial statements (before eliminating intercompany balances/transactions) reflect total assets of ₹ 4,631.34 million and net assets of ₹ 1,652.75 million as at 31 March 2021, total revenues of ₹ 5,140.16 million and net cash inflows amounting to ₹ 7.87 million for the year ended on that date, as considered in the condensed interim consolidated financial statements.
+These condensed interim financial statements have been audited by other auditors whose reports have been furnished to us by the management and our opinion on the condensed interim consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, is based solely on the reports of the other auditors.

-Our opinion above on the consolidated financial statements, and our report on other legal and regulatory requirements below, are not modified in respect of the above matters with respect to our reliance on the work done by and the reports of the other auditors.
+Our opinion above on the condensed interim consolidated financial statements, is not modified in respect of the above matter with respect to our reliance on the work done by and the reports of the other auditors.